-GDPR’s Article 30: Creating and Managing your Record of Processing Activities
+GDPR’s Article 30: Creating & Managing your Record of Processing Activities (ROPA)

 ROPA gives users and authorities a practical way to influence data processing and protection-related rights.
 Let’s dive into the details to understand what this means as a business and how to meet the required ROPA standards.

 The GDPR brought many new terms into our lives, including the Record of Processing Activities (ROPA).
 The legal requirement appears in Article 30 of the law, stating that companies must keep a detailed record of relevant data-related activities and policies to enable a long list of online privacy demands and audits.

 Getting to know Article 30